-ITA is a phonetic transcription of English sounds that was supposed to make learning English easier for small children.
-It was developed in the early 1960’s then later embraced by long haired ‘all-you-need-is-love’ hippies who somehow managed to get into the business of steering British educational policy.
+ITA is a phonetic transcription of English sounds that were supposed to make learning English easier for small children.
+It was developed in the early 1960s then later embraced by long-haired ‘all-you-need-is-love’ hippies who somehow managed to get into the business of steering British educational policy.

 Between puffs of whatever it was they were smoking, those educational hippies decided that subjecting children to a needlessly complex alphabet would be a really great idea.
 This was probably because those same hippies knew that they would one day grow into red pen-wielding nazi teachers who got their kicks by scrawling over every word grammatically confused children would write.

-Okay, I’m being a little dramatic, but it’s not unfair to say that ITA was nothing short of a educational catastrophe that likely spawned a generation that struggle with reading and writing.
+Okay, I’m being a little dramatic, but it’s not unfair to say that ITA was nothing short of an educational catastrophe that likely spawned a generation that struggles with reading and writing.

 DESPITE THE TORTURE

 The thing is, I love writing and putting material out there for other people to read if they wish, casting blog posts out into the world wide web like messages in a bottle thrown into the sea.